-Our Named Executive Officers do not have employment, severance or change-in-control agreements with the Company.
-Each of the officer compensation programs listed below contains provisions which accelerate that program's benefit if certain Company change in control events occur:
+In addition, during 2011, each of the officer compensation programs listed below contains provisions which accelerate that program's benefit if certain Company change in control events occur:

-- Annual Cash Incentive Plan
+- Annual cash incentive plan

-- Equity Awards
+- Equity awards

-- C-LTIP
+- Cash long-term incentive plan

 - DSA

 - VSP

-The accelerated benefits are intended to provide the officer participants with a reasonable severance package that is based on the value the officers have created and is realized by the Company's stockholders in the event of a change in control.
-Generally, these change in control provisions provide that accelerated benefits will not be paid to the limited extent such benefit would constitute an excess parachute payment under IRC Section 280G.
+The benefits are intended to provide the officer participants with a reasonable severance package that is based on the value the officers have created and is realized by the Company's stockholders in the event of a change in control.
+Generally, these change in control provisions currently provide that accelerated benefits will not be paid to the limited extent such benefit would constitute an excess parachute payment under IRC Section 280G.
 None of the change in control provisions require the Company to gross-up a Named Executive Officer for taxes they may owe on change in control benefits.
+However, beginning in 2012, the terms of the Change in Control Plan provide that a best-of-net calculation will be performed to determine whether change in control benefits due to the Named Executive Officers will be reduced (so no excise tax will be imposed) or will be paid in full (with any excise taxes resulting to be paid in full by the Named Executive Officer).
 See the "Potential Payments Upon Termination or Change in Control" section for additional information regarding these change in control provisions.